quipucords/camayoc/README.rst

 Installation
 ^^^^^^^^^^^^

-Camayoc supports Python 3.11.
-It uses `Poetry <https://python-poetry.org/>`_ for dependency and virtual environment management.
-See Poetry documentation for installation instructions - one of the easier paths is to install it through `pipx <https://pypa.github.io/pipx/>`_ , which you can get from your distribution.
+Camayoc supports Python 3.12+.
+It uses `uv <https://docs.astral.sh/uv/>`_ for dependency and virtual environment management.
+See uv documentation for installation instructions - one of the easier paths is to install it through `pipx <https://pypa.github.io/pipx/>`_ , which you can get from your distribution.

 This is a suggested install method:

-1. Install pipx and Poetry:
+1. Install pipx and uv:

     sudo dnf install -y pipx
-    pipx install poetry
+    pipx install uv

 2. Clone the repo and navigate to the base directory::